yspolat/bank-account-transaction-api/README.md

 java -jar bank-account-transaction-api-0.0.1-SNAPSHOT.jar
 ```

-OR import the project as Maven to your favorite IDE and run the application
+OR import the project as Maven to your favorite IDE and run Spring Boot application

 ## Database